San Ramon Valley Genealogical Society

 Serving Northern California's Alameda & Contra Costa Counties

-All of our SIGs will have meetings in February.
-Please support them as they are all volunteer-run and your appreciation is what drives them.
+Please support our SIGs as they are all volunteer-run and your appreciation is what drives them.

 Please review our Calendar and see below for all SIG meetings.
-If you're interested in geographical genealogy help, like Southern States, English or Scandanavian, please come to the Danville Family History Center (see our Member Resources document).
+If you're interested in geographical genealogy help, like Southern States, English or Scandanavian, please come to the Danville Family History Center.

 Please review our Member Resources of SRVGS.
 All SIG information is listed as well as research help from the Danville Family History Center volunteers and their weekly schedule.